 In order to legally end a civil partnership you must ask the court to grant:

 - a dissolution order - your civil partnership must have lasted for at least one year

 - a separation order - your civil partnership does not need to have lasted for a year

 - an annulment – where there are questions around the legality of the partnership

-If you have children, you will need to agree arrangements for care and contact.
+If you have children, you will need to agree contact arrangements.
 You may also ask the law to rule on issues around your finances and housing.

 Clare Kirby qualified as a lawyer in 1983 and worked for several years in industry.
 She founded Kirby & Co in 1997.
 As a member of Resolution and an advanced member of the Law Society’s Family Law Panel she is experienced and respected in the field of family law.
 Trained as a collaborative lawyer, Clare offers clients a range of options - traditional, and collaborative law - to best meet the needs of the individual clients.